-When it comes to border crossings in Africa, it helps to have your wits about you.
+When it comes to border crossings in Mozambique, it helps to have your wits about you.
 These are some basic guidelines to help make crossing the Lebombo/Ressano Garcia Border Post (also called the Komatipoort Border) go smoothly.

-PLEASE NOTE: Border rules are constantly changing - this is a rough guideline - please speak to one of our Destination Specialists for the latest information.
+PLEASE NOTE: Border rules are constantly changing - this is a rough guideline - please speak to one of our Mozambique Destination Specialists for the latest information.

-It is a good idea to stop off at the Komati Oasis situated on the N4 approximately 1,4 kilometres before the border.
+It is a good idea to stop off at the Komati Oasis situated on the N4 approximately 1,4 kilometres before the Lebombo Border.
 This is a good place to fill up on fuel and grab supplies for the road.
 There is a small supermarket, ATM and a Bureau de Change where you can get Meticais - (the local currency).

 The Bureau de Change is open from 08:30 - 3:30 during the week.
 You can also pay a small fee to use a clean toilet rather than use the facilities at the border.